Catherine22/Algorithm/README.md

   - 2 ways to increase the capacity.

 > **Tips**
-> - increaseArray() - In the worst case, It takes O(n) to increase the capacity of a vector by one, but it's space utilization is always 100%. <br>
+> - increaseArray() - In the worst case, it spends O(n) on increasing the capacity of a vector by one.
+But its space utilization is always 100%. <br>
-> - doubleArray() - If you double the capacity each time, you might get lower space utilization (the lowest is 50%), but it only takes O(1). <br>
+> - doubleArray() - If you double the capacity each time, you might get lower space utilization (the lowest is 50%), but it will just spend O(1). <br>
 > If you need a large array, double the capacity of your array is more efficient.
 In general, it's better.

   - Insertion/removing/searching